deepomicslab/SpecImmune/README.md

 ## Using DeepVariant for Small Variant Calling

 SpecImmune uses longshot as the default tool for small variant calling.
-To switch to deepvariant, ensure you have set up the Singularity environment as described above.
+To switch to deepvariant, ensure you have set up the Singularity environment as described below.

 Add the following options to the command for any module:
 ```